utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-random-number.md

 You can adjust the 100 to increase the number.
 The current setup will return something like `34.68974860200957`.

-Now you know how to leverage `Math.random()` feel free to play with this Codepen.
+Now you know how to leverage `Math.random()`, feel free to play with this Codepen.

 <p class="codepen" data-height="265" data-theme-id="dark" data-default-tab="html,result" data-user="rebelchris" data-slug-hash="gOaVyXX" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Vanilla JavaScript Random Number">
   <span>See the Pen <a href="https://codepen.io/rebelchris/pen/gOaVyXX">